kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 89: February 19, 2020

+**Today's Progress**: Worked on the first-project in Angular.
+Fixed the issue with the db.
+I populated the categories and changed some code in the product-form component.

+**Thoughts**: I'm becomeing very confortable with asynchronous code  and I'm loving it.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/6eafd5bcc9162a521dbb2aebe5b9674a646a44fb)

+---

 ### Day 88: February 18, 2020

 **Today's Progress**: Worked on the first-project in Angular.
 Fixed the issue with teh Google sign in and populated a component with data from the firebase db, also changed the navbar according to the current user.